Tornado outbreak and derecho of May 30–31, 1998: May 31 New York and Pennsylvania tornadoes

 On Sunday, May 31, Friday's cold front, which stalled over southern Pennsylvania, started moving quickly back northward as a warm front as strong low pressure approached the Great Lakes.
 North of the warm front, most of the Hudson Valley and Western New England were under a cool and stable marine air mass, as a result of southeast winds from the Atlantic Ocean.
 Around 8 am, the warm front was located roughly over the Mohawk River to central and northern Massachusetts, producing powerful thunderstorms.
 After the warm front's passage, sunshine broke out and strong heating commenced across the Northeast with temperatures quickly rising from the 50s through the 70s into the 80s, and dewpoints skyrocketing from the lower 40s into the upper 60s.
 Surface winds began blowing from the southeast at around 30 mph, while the winds at mid-levels were from the southwest at 60 to 80 mph, and the winds at jetstream level were still ranging from 120 to 150 mph from the west.
 High levels of instability were present as well.
 This created an unusually highly sheared environment in the Northeast.

-The Storm Prediction Center issued a High Risk for severe thunderstorms across Northern Pennsylvania, most of New York, Western Massachusetts and Western Vermont.
+The Storm Prediction Center issued a High Risk for severe thunderstorms across northern Pennsylvania, northern New Jersey, eastern and central New York, western Massachusetts, western Connecticut, and western Vermont.
 A High Risk had never before been issued for the Northeastern United States, and hasn't been since this event.
 This indicated an abnormally dangerous weather situation for this region of the country, a situation more common in the Plains States, Midwest and Deep South.